Riversharp4/Maths-PSMT/README.md

 // float for surface area used in surface area to volume calculations float sa = 0;

+// sa being changed to the surface area shortly after that block of calculation sa = runningtotal;

 // float for volume used in surface area to volume calculations float v = 0;

+// v being changed to the volume shortly after that block of calculation
+v = runningtotal;

 // Surface area to volume value = SA / V Debug.Log("The surface area to volume value is " + sa / v + ".");